Much (TV channel): Under Bell (2006–present)

+2021–present

 On June 10, 2021, it was announced that the "MuchMusic" name would be revived for a new "digital-first" network to launch on July 7 in-partnership with TikTok.
 The network would feature new "creator-driven content", including revivals of old Much programming.
 Meanwhile, the linear TV channel would continue with its current format and programming under the "Much" brand.

+The channel's early history was chronicled in a 2023 documentary film by Sean Menard, titled 299 Queen Street West.
+The film premiered at SXSW 2023, and was soon after acquired by Bell Media.
+The film was scheduled to premiere on January 26, 2024 on Crave, but was indefinitely pulled due to copyright issues involving the music video clips seen in the film.

+In October 2024, Canada Post announced commemorative postage stamps honouring MuchMusic and MusiquePlus; the stamps feature a stylized rendition of crowds outside of the networks' headquarters.

 Programming

 Much's main programming includes original series from Comedy Central (select shows not seen on CTV Comedy Channel) and other acquired comedies, reality shows, broadcasts of feature films, encores of shows seen on sibling networks, and reruns of other shows sourced from Bell Media's program libraries to fulfil Canadian content requirements.

 The network's music programming previously consisted of music video blocks seen on weekdays and the annual MuchMusic Video Awards (MMVAs), of which most of its ceremonies had been held outside the network's headquarters on 299 Queen Street West during Father's Day weekend from 2002 to 2017.
 The network also produced and aired several original series, both in-house productions (such as the MuchMusic Countdown, Video on Trial, and The Wedge) and scripted series (such as The L.A.
-Complex and seasons 9–13 of Degrassi: The Next Generation, after its move from CTV in 2010.).
+Complex and seasons 9–13 of Degrassi: The Next Generation, after its move from CTV in 2010).